mll-lab-nu/Theory-of-Space/README.md

 The `ToS-vision-scenes/` submodule provides tools to generate custom multi-room 3D environments using TDW (ThreeDWorld).
 Use this if you want to create your own visual scene datasets.

+> **Remote Server Requirement**: If running on a remote server, make sure the server has a **graphical display** attached (not headless).
+TDW and Unity require a display for rendering.

 ### Pre-generated Datasets

 We provide pre-generated visual scene datasets on Hugging Face: